U(1) CS Theory vs SL(2) CS Formulation: Boundary Theory and Wilson Line

 The result shows that the quantum contribution does not change the form of Rényi entropy and entanglement entropy.
 It shifts the value of the central charge by 26.
-Hence the conformal anomaly does not take the Rényi entropy and entanglement entropy to go beyond the result of CFT$_2$.
-For the U(1) case, entanglement entropy does not have such a shift from $k^0$ term, and it is proportional to $k$.
-Because the difference between the U(1) and SL(2) cases is the self-interaction, and the interaction vanishes in the weak gravitational constant limit \bea k\rightarrow\infty, \eea the shift of the central charge or the one-loop contribution is caused by the self-interaction.
-Hence this shows that the SL(2) CS formulation should match with the U(1) CS theory in the limit of the weak gravitational constant. \\
+Hence the conformal anomaly does not take the Rényi entropy and entanglement entropy to go beyond the results of CFT$_2$.
+For the U(1) case, entanglement entropy does not have such a shift from the $k^0$ term, and it is proportional to $k$.
+The difference between the U(1) and SL(2) cases is self-interaction.
+Therefore, the interaction vanishes in the weak gravitational constant limit $k\rightarrow\infty$.
+Hence the shift of the central charge or the one-loop contribution is due to the self-interaction.
+This result shows that the SL(2) CS formulation should match the U(1) CS theory in the weak gravitational constant limit. \\

-The fact that the U(1) CS theory matches the SL(2) CS formulation in a limit is not trivial.
-The U(1) theory only has two degrees of freedom, but the SL(2) formulation has six degrees of freedom.
-It is why the geometry can be related to the SL(2) formulation but not related to the U(1) theory.
-However, their equivalence is on the boundary, and the bulk does not have dynamical degrees of freedom.
-The asymptotic gauge fields for showing the AdS$_3$ metric gives the additional four required constraints.
-Its boundary theory provides consistent degrees of freedom with the U(1) case.
-The appearance of the self-interaction term shows the difference between the U(1) and SL(2) cases, which do not affect the physical degrees of freedom.
+The U(1) theory only has two degrees of freedom, but the SL(2) formulation has six.
+It interprets why the geometry can be related to the SL(2) formulation but not the U(1) theory.
+However, their equivalence is on the boundary.
+The bulk does not have dynamical degrees of freedom.
+The asymptotic gauge fields showing the AdS$_3$ metric give the additional four required constraints.
+Its boundary theory provides consistent degrees with the U(1) case.
+The self-interaction term indicates the difference between the U(1) and SL(2) cases.
+However, it does not affect the physical degrees of freedom.
 Hence studying the exact solution in the U(1) case provides a better understanding of the SL(2) case.